 By Michael Berman

-Colombia, which shares a 2,253-kilometer (km) border with Venezuela, has received the lion’s share of migrants and is weathering this storm by proactively integrating Venezuelans into the domestic economy.
-For instance, the Colombian government has granted over 400,000
+Colombia, which shares a 1,400-mile border with Venezuela, has received the lion’s share of migrants and is weathering this storm by proactively integrating Venezuelans into the domestic economy.
+For instance, the Colombian government has granted over 400,000 “

 To assess the governments’ and humanitarian networks’ response to this crisis, I recently traveled to Cúcuta, Colombia.
-The city of Cúcuta sits on the Western border of the Venezuelan town of San Antonio.
-And despite the city traditionally relying on international trade, currency exchanges, and gasoline, it now serves as an arrival point for hundreds of thousands of immigrants crossing the Simón Bolivar International Bridge.
+The city of Cúcuta sits on the western border of the Venezuelan town of San Antonio.
+And despite the town traditionally relying on international trade, currency exchanges, and gasoline, it now serves as an arrival point for hundreds of thousands of immigrants crossing the Simón Bolivar International Bridge.

 With these issues in mind, there have been some efforts at mustering an international response.
 An example of this is the recently unveiled Refugee and Migrant Response Plan, a joint effort by the UNHCR, the International Organization for Migration, and South American and Caribbean countries.
 Yet, despite these recent efforts, with medical supply trucks burning at the Venezuelan border, there is scant evidence sufficient aid will arrive anytime soon.